mkatase/OdsReaders.jl/README.md

 This will return an array data with *Sheet1* sheet in Filename.ods.
 If no sheet, return empty array.

-## Reading a specific sheet skipping first cols
+## Reading a specific sheet skipping first row

-First column is used header in many cases.
+First row is used header in many cases.
-For skipping first column is:
+For skipping first row is:

 ```julia
 julia> data = readsheet("Filename.ods", "Sheet1" ; header=true)